Access-Control-* Header Directives

 Access-Control-Allow-Credentials: true

-This block demonstrates the required preflight response structure with credential and caching directives.
+This block demonstrates the required preflight response structure with credential, caching, and cache-segmentation directives.

 Credential & Exposure Header Mechanics